 Manual: The most recent version of the Philadelphia Stormwater Management Guidance Manual.

-New Development: Development project on an unimproved tract of land where structures or impervious surfaces were removed before January 1, 1970.
+New Development: Development project on a tract of land where structures or impervious surfaces never existed or were removed before January 1, 1970.

 Non-Structural Design: Stormwater management practices that incorporate, preserve, and protect existing natural features while promoting treatment, infiltration, evaporation, and transpiration of precipitation close to where it falls.